-Half of the miles were paid out at the end of each month they were earned while the rest got deposited at the end of 12 months.
-So this means I spent well over $100,000 to earn these miles, almost entirely via manufactured spending.
-Probably 95% of the time I paid the balance off via Walmart Bill Pay, so it’s pretty amazing that they didn’t shut me down or confiscate all of my cash back.
+I received half of the miles at the end of each month, and the rest at the end of my first year as a cardholder.
+I spent well over $100,000 to earn these miles, almost entirely via manufactured spending.
+Probably 95% of the time I paid the balance off via Walmart Bill Pay.
+So it’s pretty amazing that they didn’t shut me down or confiscate all of my rewards.

 I got a little lazy during certain times last year, taking a break from gift card churning altogether.
 Despite what most people think about how much manufactured spending I was doing, I didn’t really pick things up until the last quarter.
 I was trying to cross the finish line to get my Umrah travel finalized.
-So the majority of my large scale manufactured spending sprees was done between October – December.
+So I did the majority of my large scale manufactured spending between October – December.
 Most other months I kept it at or under $150,000 per month.

 While it’s kind of a bummer that I didn’t hit my goal, I pretty much knew $1 million in manufactured spending on a single credit card was unrealistic.
 That’s why I picked up Discover It Miles cards for my entire family a few months after I got mine.
-I knew I’d have a hard time generating that much spend with my $6,500 limit, so I got Discover it Miles cards for them to keep me busy while my card was being paid off.
-Again, there were a few months when I slacked off, so I don’t think I’ll ultimately get to $1,000,000.
+I knew I’d have a hard time generating that much spend with my $6,500 limit, so I got Discover it Miles cards for them.
+That way, I could keep earning rewards while waiting for payments to go through on my personal card.
+Again, I did slack off some months, so I don’t think I’ll ultimately get to $1,000,000.
 I do think I’ll get to half of that if I stay focused.

 To speed things along, I’ve added myself as an authorized user to everyone else’s credit cards.
 That way, I can make in-store purchases at Simon Mall and the whole gift card churning process will go a lot faster than waiting for a giftcards.com order to come through.
 I have until July to do this, so we’ll see where I end up.

 Overall, I’ve had fun with the 3% cash back bonus from the Discover It Miles card.
-Most credit cards give you the sign-up bonus right off the bat, but with Discover you can essentially earn it and, in a way, determine how much it is.
-I will warn you that even though I was able to put $100,000 worth of spending on the card and consistently use Walmart Bill Pay to pay off the balance, it’s not guaranteed that you won’t get shut down doing this.
+Most credit cards give you the sign-up bonus right off the bat.
+With Discover, you can essentially determine how much it is.
+Even though I was able to put $100,000 worth of spending on the card and consistently use Walmart Bill Pay to pay off the balance, that’s not a guarantee that you won’t get shut down for it.
 I remember when people were milking the Wells Fargo 5% cash back bonus.
-They got away with it for years and when I jumped on board, I got shut down like a month in.
+They got away with it for years, but when I jumped on board, I got shut down a month into it!
 Anyway, it’s been fun and I look forward to the $30 in-flight wifi credit every year.

 Subscribe to Blog via Email